Green Construction through Wood (GCWood) Program

 GCWood provides non-repayable contributions of up to 100% of a project’s eligible incremental costs for the demonstration of innovative wood products and systems.
 The funding is intended to offset the cost of being the “first mover” of wood-intensive projects, and to support the development of knowledge and tools to support the success of future projects.

 Knowledge and information developed using GCWood funding will fall under a Creative Commons license to allow for knowledge sharing.
-For details about what information could be made available, please contact a GCWood team member.

 The GCWood program supports Canada’s transition to a more wood-inclusive construction industry by funding projects that encourage: